ocornut/imgui/examples/ios_example/README.md

 This example is the default XCode "OpenGL" example code, modified to support IMGUI and [Synergy](http://synergy-project.org/).

 Synergy (remote keyboard/mouse) is not required, but it's pretty hard to use IMGUI without it.
 Synergy includes a "uSynergy" library that allows embedding a synergy client, this is what is used here.
+IMGUI supports "Touch Padding", and this is enabled when Synergy is not active.

 ## How to Use
 ----